 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the A7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the A7 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the A7 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the A7 was followed by the Sony A7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the 60D and A7 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 60D or the Sony A7 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.